-The largest group of independent artisans in North America, the Great Smoky Arts & Crafts Community is located on an historic 8-mile loop that has been designated a Tennessee Heritage Arts & Crafts Trail.
+The largest group of independent artisans in North America, the Great Smoky Arts & Crafts Community is located on an historic 8-mile loop that has been designated a Tennessee Heritage Arts & Crafts Trail in Gatlinburg, Tennessee.
 Year round, guests can browse and buy the handmade work of the more than 120 artists and craftsmen in the community.
 As guests browse, they can watch the artisans hard at work in their studios, creating exceptional pieces of art in processes that consumers rarely get to see.
 People of all ages will enjoy exploring the loop, buying gifts and souvenirs, and seeing how the craftsmen create their intricate wood carvings, furniture, gorgeous pottery, and elaborate baskets.

 The community’s goal is to celebrate Tennessee’s rich and diverse history, particularly in the field of art and craftsmanship.
 The Tennessee Heritage Trail where the Great Smoky Arts & Crafts Community is located provides guests with a glimpse into Gatlinburg’s past and present culture.

 Some of the beautiful, original work created by the local artisans and craftsmen in the community includes:

 - Wood carvings

 Guests can also shop online for pottery, handmade gifts, and watercolors from Alewine Pottery, A Troll in the Park, and A. Jann Peitso, art!
 Many visitors take home a piece of art, woodwork, or quilt that becomes a family heirloom – passed down from generation to generation and cherished for years.
 Work of this quality is not often found, and because everything is handmade and one-of-a-kind, these particular pieces cannot be bought anywhere else!